thomasheinemann/starbucks_promotion_type_exercise/README.md

 ### Summary
 This project is a recommendation exercise provided by Starbucks.
-The goal is to investigate customers receptiveness towards a promotion and its type for a product.
+The goal is to investigate customers receptiveness towards various promotions for a product.
-The setup is simplified as there is only one product considered.
+The setup is quite simplified.
 It covers data of customers with their specifics and the information on whether a promotion was sent or not, the type of promotion and if the product was bought afterwards.
 A full description of the problem setting is provided in the main jupyter file.